Racing Together Community Day: Thursday 7 May

 A record Community Day

 - Over 1,500 hours donated by over 60 racing businesses nationwide

 - Activity co-ordinated by Racing Together ranged from hands-on work to careers days and environmental clean-ups

 Over 60 organisations from across the British racing came together on Thursday 9th May 2019 for a record Racing Together Community Day.

 Over 250 staff from across all sectors of the sport gave their time in locations from Perth to Wincanton to mark the day, which included volunteering at Age UK in Camden and Riding for the Disabled in Cheltenham.

-ITV Racing’s Sally-Ann Grassick interviewing Racing to School CEO John Blake and Laurence Robertson MP at Chester on 9th May:
+ITV Racing’s Sally-Ann Grassick interviewing Racing to School CEO John Blake and Laurence Robertson MP at Chester’s May Festival:

 “It was an amazing chance to see what the wonderful people at Riding for the Disabled do, and to see how their hard work impacts on the lives of the riders and their families.
 We feel very lucky to have been able to participate in this day and have now signed up to volunteer with them in the future.”